 The reality is however, that we are never far from falling apart at the seams.
 Place any one of us in an adverse situation and our apparent rationality and self-control goes out the window.

-We react to pressure by growing fearful, impatient and confused, whilst our apparently irrational furry friends look on in bemusement, seemingly unfazed by anything (except dogs when the vacuum cleaner is turned on, who proceed to loose all their marbles and go nuts chasing the damn thing around the house until you hit the off switch).
+We react to pressure by growing fearful, impatient and confused, whilst our supposedly irrational furry friends look on in bemusement, seemingly unfazed by anything (except dogs when the vacuum cleaner is turned on, who proceed to lose all their marbles and go nuts chasing the damn thing around the house until you hit the off switch).

 This is none more true than when we are faced with violent confrontation.
 Our emotions take over and we react to circumstances with fear, self-doubt, insecurity, or on the opposite end of the spectrum, uncontrollable anger and rage.

 Your emotions will kill your presence of mind, and thus your ability to react rationally and calmly in a conflict situation.